Mariosam2/chat_app_backend/README.md

 To migrate the databse:

-## npx prisma migrate dev --name"yourMigrationNAme" -init
+## npx prisma migrate dev --name"yourMigrationNAme" init

 To generate the prisma client: